 Mice DRG isolation.
 L4 DRGs were extracted from male 8- to 12-week-old mice as reported previously19.
 For whole-cell lysate preparation and immunoprecipitation experiments, DRGs from two mice were pooled, lysed in RIPA buffer, followed by standard immunoprecipitation and western blot analysis.
 For primary satellite cell culture, the extracted DRGs were further processed according to a modified protocol based on a previous study70.
-Briefly, DRGs from two mice were collected in a 1.5-ml tube containing 500 μl of ice-cold PBS without Ca^{2+} and Mg^{2+} , supplemented with antibiotics and p-glucose (6 mg ml-1).
-DRGs were then digested in 500 μl of 5 mg ml-1 collagenase for 20-60 min at 37 °C; followed by addition of 100 μl of 0.25% trypsin, in the last 10 min of incubation.
+Briefly, DRGs from two mice were collected in a 1.5-ml tube containing 500 μl of ice-cold PBS without ${\rm Ca}^{2+}$ and ${\rm Mg}^{2+}$, supplemented with antibiotics and D-glucose (6 mg ml $^{-1}$).
+DRGs were then digested in 500 μl of 5 mg ml $^{-1}$ collagenase for 20-60 min at 37 °C; followed by addition of 100 μl of 0.25% trypsin, in the last 10 min of incubation.
 At the end of the incubation, 600 μl DMEM (10% FBS and antibiotics) media was added and DRGs were mechanically dissociated using a 1-ml tip and transferred to a 25-cm2 flask (with 10 ml medium), and incubated at 37 °C for 2-3 h.
 At the end of this preplating time, neurons floating in the incubation media were removed by discarding the media, while satellite cells remained attached to the flask and were supplemented with fresh medium.
 After 4-7 days, when the cells reached confluence, they were detached with trypsin-EDTA and resuspended in fresh medium, and plated at a density of 100,000 cells per ml in six-well plates for further experiments.

 Mouse models of oxaliplatin neuropathy.
-The mouse models of oxaliplatin neuropathy have been previously reported19.
-Thermal sensitivity associated with a single i.p. oxaliplatin dose (10 mg kg-1) in male wild-type and Oct1/2^{-/-} mice was assessed by a cold-plate test.
-The number of paw lifts and licks when exposed to a temperature of -4 °C for 5 min was obtained for each mouse at 24 h before receiving oxaliplatin to determine the baseline levels.
-Data were recorded as the percentage change in the number of paw lifts or paw licks compared with baseline values when the animals were exposed to the same temperature 24 h.
+The mouse models of oxaliplatin neuropathy have been previously reported 19 .
+Thermal sensitivity associated with a single i.p. oxaliplatin dose $(10~{\rm mg\,kg}^{-1})$ in male wild-type and ${\rm Oct}1/2^{-/-}$ mice was assessed by a cold-plate test.
+The number of paw lifts and licks when exposed to a temperature of $-4~{\rm ^{\circ}C}$ for 5 min was obtained for each mouse at 24 h before receiving oxaliplatin to determine the baseline levels.
+Data were recorded as the percentage change in the number of paw lifts or paw licks compared with baseline values when the animals were exposed to the same temperature $24~{\rm h}$ post-oxaliplatin administration.
+Mechanical allodynia was determined by a Von Frey Hairs test as described previously.
+Paw withdrawal was assessed in triplicate on each hind paw with 5-min intervals.
+Data were recorded as the per cent change of force (in g) necessary to promote paw withdrawal before and after oxaliplatin administration.
+Investigators conducting the experiments were blinded to the mouse genotypes.
+To determine the effect of dasatinib treatment on oxaliplatin neuropathy, male wild-type FVB mice were injected with dasatinib (oral gavage), followed by oxaliplatin injection intra-peritoneal 30 min later.
+Cold-plate assay and Von Frey Hairs test were then performed as described above.